magik-sword/Kaggle-Challenge/README.md

 ### Overview of files in repository

+  * Data Visualizations and Pre-Processing.ipynb: Exploratory data analysis, visualizations, and preprocessing steps to get a processed train, test, and submission file.
   * Training and Evaluation.ipynb: Contains code on how to train and evaluate the model.
 Also contains how to the create the submission.csv file.
   * submission.csv: id and predicted outcome of each entry in the test set